kekeandzeyu/Computer-Science-Study-Notes/README.md

 The notes are under MIT License.

-All the references in the notes are under the original licenses.
+All the references in the notes are under their original licenses.

 ## 7 Acknowledgements